What Is the Difference Between an Acronym and an Initialism?

 TaserThomas A. Smith Electric Rifle

 Capitalization can also be a matter of stylistic preference.
-For example, while PIN is common, the Guardian recommends pin or pin number and the BBC recommends Pin number (or Pin code).
-Although number is redundant here, it is commonly used, so many news sites still include it in their style guides.
+For example, while PIN is common, The Guardian newspaper recommends pin or pin number and the BBC recommends Pin number (or Pin code).
+Although number is redundant here, it is commonly used, so these news sites still include it in their style guides.

 How to Make Acronyms and Initialisms Plural